Giskard-AI/giskard-hub/script-docs/start/glossary.rst

    The process of testing a model against a dataset to assess its performance, safety, and compliance.

 **Check**
-   A specific test or validation rule that evaluates a particular aspect of model behavior (e.g., correctness, security, fairness).
+   A specific test or validation rule that evaluates a particular aspect of model behavior (e.g., correctness, security, fairness, metadata, semantic similarity).

 **Scan**
    An automated process that runs multiple checks against a model to identify vulnerabilities and issues.